Happy Mother’s Day to mothers everywhere.

 We got it.

 If your plan is to complain about the billions of dollars spent on Mother’s Day, please stop saying boring things.
 We are consumers, too.
-We see the displays in stores.
-We hear the commercials on television.
-We spend the money, too.
+We see the displays in stores, we hear the commercials on television, and we spend the money, too.

 We got it.

 Whatever your reason for complaint, please do us all a favor and silence yourself today.
 The vast majority of us don’t want to hear it.
-Today is a day that we honor all of the sacrifices that mothers make in order to ensure that their children live safe, productive, happy lives, regardless of the history of the holiday or personal circumstances or the needs of feminism.
+Today is a day on which we honor all of the sacrifices that mothers make to ensure that their children live safe, productive, happy lives, regardless of the history of the holiday, personal circumstances, or the needs of feminism.

 Even someone like me, who lost his mother far too early in life and struggles at times through Mother’s Day, recognizes the value of Mother’s Day.